- 1260 students have participated in the consulting courses.

 Future of the Center for Entrepreneurship

 Thanks to the recent $3 million gift from Jake Jabs, the Center has permanent funding for a variety of new programs and services.
 Our Entrepreneur-in-Residence program, brings in experienced entrepreneurs to spend a week with students and faculty.
-In addition, the Family Business Day On the Road program will expand next summer to bring business skills to 11 communities across Montana.
 The center will also provide funding for student and faculty Entrepreneurship Fellows and other opportunities in entrepreneurship.
 Stay tuned for more exciting news.

 IN THE NEWS!